Avoiding Infections in the Hospital

 Wash your hands

-This is the most important thing you can do to prevent infection while you're in the hospital.
+This is one of the most important things you can do to prevent infection while you're in the hospital.
 Make sure to wash your hands:

 - After returning to your room from other parts of the hospital.